google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

-Hangeul, the Korean script, was created in 1443 and published in 1446.
-Until then Korea borrowed Chinese characters to apply them on Korean sounds, same as Japan did (**_Japanese Type Anatomy for more stories on Japanese_**).
+Hangeul, the Korean [script](/glossary/script_writing_system), was created in 1443 and published in 1446.
+Until then, Korea borrowed Chinese characters to apply them to Korean sounds, did as Japan.
+Please read [“Type classification in CJK”](/lesson/type_classification_in_cjk) for more information.

 ## Sans serif from the beginning